Accessibility at Western

 Report a Barrier

-Is there Western web content that doesn't have enough color contrast, or doesn't work with a keyboard?
+Are there Western webpages that doesn't have enough color contrast, or doesn't work with a keyboard?

-Are there difficulties getting around Canvas, or into a building?
+Are there challenges getting around Canvas, or into a building?

 We want to fix it—let us know.